Saghen/blink.cmp/doc/configuration/reference.md

   -- Which directions to show the window,
   -- falling back to the next direction when there's not enough space direction_priority = { 's', 'n' },
+  -- Can accept a function if you need more control
+  -- direction_priority = function()
+  --   if condition then return { 'n', 's' } end
+  --   return { 's', 'n' }
+  -- end,

   -- Whether to automatically show the window when new completion items are available auto_show = true,